 - The industry you operate in and how it was impacted overall

-- How the coronavirus has impacted your business
+- How the COVID-19 pandemic has impacted your business

 - Changes you’ve put in place to mitigate the financial impact

 - How you will use the funds to rebuild

 Avoid going from bank-to-bank to find a lender who will approve your application.
 When you work with SmartBiz Loans, we’ll help you increase your likelihood of getting a “Yes” by matching you with the bank partner most likely to fund your business.
 See if you prequalify* by answering a few questions about your business and you’ll be on your way to applying for quick, easy, and transparent funding.

 For additional information about SBA 7(a) loan applications, review this article from the SmartBiz Small Business Blog: 4 Ways to Prep for a Stellar Small Business Loan Application.

 *We conduct a soft credit pull that will not affect your credit score.
 However, in processing your loan application, the lenders with whom we work will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and happens after your application is in the funding process and matched with a lender who is likely to fund your loan.